ClementNerma/LRVM/docs/Tutorial.md

 ## 4. Using the native debugging tools

-The `mrvm_tools` crate also provides useful debugging tools for MRVM in its `mrvm_tools::debug` module.
+The `lrvm_tools` crate also provides useful debugging tools for LRVM in its `lrvm_tools::debug` module.
 For instance, the `prepare_vm` function takes a list of components and returns a fully-ready motherboard, with contiguously-mapped memory and already reset components.
 It also displays in the console the memory mappings of each component, along with their hardware identifier.

 To use it, we simply need to replace this part of the code: